For Indigenous Americans, the sacred is connected to land and traditional ways of seeing.

 Returning Home Through Togetherness: Native American Heritage Month Film Collection

-This November, WORLD Channel presents films rich with voices from the Indigenous community.
+In November, WORLD presents films rich with voices from the Indigenous community.
 With the leadership of our partner Vision Maker Media, we invite you to listen and learn from these Native storytellers.

-Watch, share and join in the conversation #ReturningHome
+Watch, share and join in the conversation about #ReturningHome.

 RETURNING HOME THROUGH TOGETHERNESS: HEALING FROM HISTORICAL TRAUMA